majasma/echo_timestamp/readme.md

  - [ ] Shut down server at logout

 ### How to make it start at login?
+Systemd is used to run the executable at login.
+In order for it to run you need to add a service.

+For the service:
+run "sudo vim /etc/systemd/system/server_echo_timestamp.service" and add the content of ./server/service_file.txt

+In order to start the service:
+- sudo systemctl daemon-reload
+- systemctl start server_echo_timestamp.service

+To check if the service is running: systemctl status server_echo_timestamp

+To avoid path corrections, we want the script to run from a generic location.
+Run sudo mv -i echo_server /usr/local/bin

 ### ..and stop at logout?
 maybe https://www.cyberciti.biz/faq/linux-logout-user-howto/